Akuli/teek/docs/tkinter.rst

 `tkinter's source code <https://github.com/python/cpython/blob/master/Lib/tkinter/__init__.py>`_ reveals that ``widget.unbind`` actually discards all bindings of ``<SomeEvent>``, and if the ``func_id`` is given, it also cleans things up.
-Pythotk does the cleanup automatically for you when the widget is destroyed (see :meth:`~.Widget.destroy`).
+Teek does the cleanup automatically for you when the widget is destroyed (see :meth:`~.Widget.destroy`).